mileszim/docker-rails-base/README.md

 The `Final` stage builds the production image, which includes just the bare minimum.

 - Based on [ruby:2.7.2-alpine](https://github.com/docker-library/ruby/blob/master/2.7/alpine3.12/Dockerfile)
-- Adds packages needed for production: postgresql-client, tzdata, file
+- Adds packages needed for production: postgresql-client, tzdata, file, libsodium
 - Via ONBUILD triggers it mainly copies the app and gems from the `Builder` stage

 See [Final/Dockerfile](./Final/Dockerfile)